-There wasn’t a way to prove that these apps were really training your brain.
+There wasn’t a way to prove that these apps were training your brain.
 Unless there were MRIs or brain biopsies carried out before and after the training, no one knew if it helped.

 So, these lawsuits sort of poisoned the world of brain training.
 Though it works, a lot of companies were taking advantage of the elderly to get them to pay for brain training under the guise that it would solve Alzheimer’s and other diseases.

 It’s difficult to answer whether brain training is a scam.

 There are some companies out there trying to make a profit from promising people the world if they sign up for brain training.
 For many, it’s a get-rich-quick scheme.